codefresh-io/docs.codefresh.io/_docs/deployments/gitops/gitops-app-groups.md

 * Filter by one or more applications to find the Groups they belong to.
 * Star one or more Application Groups as favorites for single-click access to them.{::nomarkdown}<br>Click <img src="../../../../images/icons/icon-mark-favorite.png?display=inline-block"> to star a Group, and click <img src="../../../../images/icons/icon-fav-starred.png?display=inline-block"> to view starred Groups.{:}.
 * Select a Group to view the Timelines of the applications in it.
-* Navigate to the Card view of its applications by clicking Applications.
+* Navigate to the Card views of its applications by clicking Applications.

-## Timelines by Group
+### Timelines by Group
 When you select an application Group, you are taken to the Timeline tab.
 The data in the Timeline tab is similar to that of an individual application, except it shows the collective deployments of all the applications in the Group.